jguadagno/jguadagno.github.io/_posts/2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform.md

 Scope is a mechanism in OAuth 2.0 to limit an application's access to a user's account.
 An application can request one or more scopes, this information is then presented to the user in the consent screen, and the access token issued to the application will be limited to the scopes granted.

-For this sample, we will create one scope to use and enable.
+For this sample, we will create one scope to use and enable in our application.

 In the Azure portal, go to the API application registration and click on 'Expose an API'.
 You'll see something similar to this.